MitocGroup/deep-microservices-todomvc/README.md

 ## Getting Started [![Join char on gitter.im](https://img.shields.io/badge/%E2%8A%AA%20gitter%20-join%20chat%20%E2%86%92-brightgreen.svg)](https://gitter.im/MitocGroup/deep-framework)

-`DEEP Todo App` can be used by executing the following 4 simple steps in command line ([for Windows install bash emulator](https://github.com/MitocGroup/deep-microservices-todo-app/blob/master/README.md#running-microservices-in-development).
+`DEEP Todo App` can be used by executing the following 4 simple steps in command line (For Windows [install bash emulator](https://github.com/MitocGroup/deep-microservices-todo-app/blob/master/README.md#running-microservices-in-development) and run all commands from Git Bash ):
 ):

 1. Install DEEP CLI, also known as deepify: